-As the Company is engaged in investment business, we only generate indirect greenhouse gas ("GHG") emission, limiting to electricity, water and paper consumptions in our office setting and employees' business travel.
-Non-hazardous wastes, such as commercial wastes and the disposal of computer equipment and office equipment, produced by the Company are also at a minimum level.
-Due to our business nature, we do not generate any nitrogen oxides, sulphur oxides and respiratory suspended particles in our operations.
+As the Company is engaged in investment business, we only generate indirect greenhouse gas ("GHG") emission, limiting to electricity, water and paper consumption in our office setting and employees' business travel.
+Non-hazardous waste, such as commercial waste and the disposal of computer equipment and office equipment, produced by the Company are also at a minimum level.
+Due to our business nature, we do not generate any nitrogen oxides (NOx), sulphur oxides (SOx) and respiratory suspended particles (PM) in our operations.

-During the Reporting Year, the Company generated about 2.57 tonnes (2021: 2.57 tonnes) of carbon equivalent emission.
+During the Reporting Year, the Company generated about 2.47 tonnes (2022: 2.57 tonnes) of carbon equivalent emission.
 Among the total GHG emission, indirect electricity consumption had the largest proportion.
 The decrease of intensity of GHG emission was due to the increase in number of employees.

-Total G HG
+Total GH G

-$(CO_2 \text{ and } CO_2 \text{ of } C$ equivalent) Intensit y (1)
+(CO 2 and CO 2 ec juivalent) Intensity (1)

-Scope of GHG (2) Emission Sources emissio ons (per employee)
+Scope of GHG (2) Emission Sources emission S (per employee)

-2022 2021 2022 2021
+2023 2022 2023 2022

 (tonnes) (tonnes) (tonnes) (tonnes)

 Scope 2

-Indirect emission Purchased electricity 2.50 2.50 0.250 0.313
+Indirect emission Purchased electricity 2.27 2.50 0.189 0.250

 Scope 3

-Other indirect emission Paper waste disposed at landfills 0.07 0.07 0.007 0.001
+Other indirect emission Paper waste disposed at landfills 0.20 0.07 0.017 0.007

-Travelling - -

-Total 2.57 2.57 0.257 0.314
+Total 2.47 2.57 0.206 0.257